mit212/lab4_2025/README.md

 We will be using `lab_code/sinusoidal_input.cpp` to tune our controllers.
 We will tune the two motors separately.

 1. Uncomment `#define MOTOR1` and comment out `#define MOTOR2`.
 2. Update the parameters under the `#ifdef MOTOR1` section to be the nominal parameters computed from MATLAB.
-Parameters not mentioned in the MATLAB script should be left at zero.
 3. Run `lab_code/sinusoidal_input.cpp`.
 4. Open `matlab/TuningPlot.m` in MATLAB.
 Update the COM port.
 5. Run `matlab/TuningPlot.m` in MATLAB to visualize the performance of your controller.